isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_july_dev.rst

 number of type I probes that should be useful.

 So, in summary, when using the ISB-CGC tables, you probably won't run into too many RECORD data types, but if you do, you'll be prepared.
-Thanks for reading!

 As an exercise for the reader, you might want to try and join the information explored above with the information in the one of the